valentingol/cliconfig/docs/quickstart.md

   that represents the flattened key.
 The copied value is then protected from further updates but will be updated if the copied key change during a merge.
 * `@def`: This tag evaluate an expression to define the parameter value.
   The value associated to a parameter tagged with `@def` can contain any parameter name of the configuration.
-The most usefull operators and built-in functions are supported, the `random` and `math` packages are also supported as well as some (safe) numpy functions.
+The most useful operators and built-in functions are supported, the random and math packages are also supported as well as some (safe) numpy, jax, tensorflow, pytorch functions.
   If/else statements and comprehension lists are also supported.
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It tries to convert